jotyot/rate-review/README.md

 This is the code that ends up generating the files that contain the features used in the models.
 - `eda.ipynb`
   - mostly graphs and tables of the data thats generated
+  - requires `ys-reviews-with-categories.json` and `ys-reviews-restaurants.json`, which may be downloded at the link below
 - `sentiment_analysis.ipynb`
   - runs a sentiment analysis model on every review and assigns positive or negative food/service/location/clean/price to every sentence in the review.
   - it then appends these reviews to their corresponding restaurants